 NOTE: All dates affecting thesis submission or graduation should be confirmed with the Assistant to the Dean, Faculty of Graduate Studies and Research.

 While there is no guarantee of financial support for individual students, the University of Windsor strongly supports and encourages graduate study.
-See the section "Postgraduate Awards and Financial Aid" in the current Graduate Calendar for details of awards available.
+See the section "Postgraduate Awards and Financial Aid" in the current Graduate Calendar for details of available awards.

 Ontario Graduate Scholarships and SSHRC Canada Graduate Scholarships are major external sources of financial support for graduate study at the Master's level.
-They are highly competitive and students are encouraged to apply for these in the fall of their final year of undergraduate study.
+They are highly competitive, and students are encouraged to apply for these in the fall of their final year of undergraduate study, and/or first year of graduate study.

-University of Windsor Scholarships and tuition Bursaries are awarded by the Faculty of Graduate Studies and Research on a competitive basis.
-A scholarship may be worth up to $5,000 plus tuition for three terms.
-Summer Research Scholarships are worth $1,000 plus tuition.
+University of Windsor scholarships and tuition bursaries are awarded by the Faculty of Graduate Studies and Research on a competitive basis.
+Entrance scholarships may be worth up to $7,000 paid out over a year.

-A majority of full-time candidate-level students are awarded Graduate Assistantships.
-The maximum Graduate Assistantship requires 10 hours work per week during the Fall and Winter Terms for a total stipend of $9,259.60 (2008-09).
+Most full-time candidate-level students are awarded Graduate Assistantships.
+The maximum Graduate Assistantship requires 10 hours work per week during the Fall and Winter Terms for a total stipend of $5,135.20 per term (2015-16).
 Partial assistantships with prorated stipends may also be awarded.

 Inquiries should be directed to: